ak-uow/dissertation-write-up/chapters/04-methodology.md

 In this case, the URL was hard-coded as part of the small program written to initialised the BLE features of the device.
 With both types of beacon, the Eddystone URL protocol requires a string length no longer than character aside from the URL scheme, meaning that a URL shortening service was required, for the sake of redirecting to the long-form URL address for the adverts.
 For the sake of concentrating on the user research study, a third party URL shortening service was used, hosted by Google but in theory an independent entity could host their own shortening service.
 Further research into the nature of the broadcasting signal would be of interest were this project extended, as will be described under the section documenting the actual user research.
+One final point to mention is that the shortened URL given to the beacons to broadcast were set up to resolve to a static redirect endpoint that was built into the Experiment Server, the reason for which will also become clearer as the methodology explained further.

 #### Experiment Server